 Executive IT Architect

-Hervé Durand has been recognized for his strategic leadership and technical capabilities on private and hybrid cloud environments with deep expertise in infrastructure skills.
-Hervé was selected to be part of the inaugural class of Kyndryl Distinguished Engineers, leading innovators who are shaping the future of Kyndryl and driving change in the industry.
+Mike Lyons is recognized for technical leadership and innovation in critical enterprise network architecture and transformation.
+Lyons was selected to be part of the inaugural class of Kyndryl Distinguished Engineers, leading innovators who are shaping the future of Kyndryl and driving change in the industry.

-And now that you’ve been acknowledged as a Distinguished Engineer, how does that distinction make you feel?
+Now that you’ve been recognized by Kyndryl as a Distinguished Engineer, how does it make you feel?